 Should you take biotin in the morning or at night?

 This depends on your typical routine.
-You can add a biotin supplement, such as our new Vital Proteins® Beauty Gummies, which include vitamin A and biotin and contains a unique blend of beauty-centric nutrients to support healthy, hydrated skin, strong hair and nails, as well as a youthful appearance.**
+You can add a biotin supplement, such as our Vital Proteins® Beauty Gummies, which include vitamin A and biotin and contains a unique blend of beauty-centric nutrients to support healthy, hydrated skin, strong hair and nails, as well as a youthful appearance.**

 However, you should check with your doctor before adding any supplements into your daily routine.